jkt3000/plex-playlist-manager/README.md

 ***Note: You will need to allow mixed-content if your Plex Server on your localnetwork doesn't support https***.

-If you access your local plex server like this: ***http://<your local ip>:32400*** instead of https://, then make sure you allow mixed-content for the above URL, otherwise you will not see any playlists or movies loading on your screen.
+If you access your local plex server like this: ***http://192.168.2.10:32400*** instead of https://, then make sure you allow mixed-content for the above URL, otherwise you will not see any playlists or movies loading on your screen.

 ## Code